Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-Despite this similarity, we adopt a more direct proof technique for our BvM Theorems \ref{thm:bvm1:theta}, \ref{thm:bvm2:joint} and \ref{thm:OU1}.
-Checking the condition on Hellinger distance in \citet{BicKle12} adds complexity to the proof.
-There are also several other main challenges.
-First, the likelihood function in our Gaussian process model cannot be written in an i.i.d. product form.
-The design of the sampling points $\Scal_n$ is arbitrary, making $R_{\alpha}^{-1}$ and $|R_{\alpha}|$ intractable in general.
-These two features determine that the LAN condition in our model is fundamentally different from previous results for independent or weakly dependent data.
-We adopt the proof techniques in \citet{WangLoh11} to establish the LAN condition.
-We integrate out $\theta$ for each fixed $\alpha$ and obtain the profile posterior distribution of $\alpha$ as in \eqref{profile:post1}.
-The second challenge is the unbounded prior support for $\alpha$, as the LAN condition for $\theta$ does not hold for those $\alpha$ outside $[\underline\alpha_n, \overline\alpha_n]$.
-We derive sufficient conditions on the prior distribution such that the posterior probability mass outside $[\underline\alpha_n, \overline\alpha_n]$ will vanish as $n\to\infty$.
-This involves detailed analysis of the properties of the profile posterior distribution in \eqref{profile:post1}; see Section \ref{supsec:proflik} for more details.
+Despite the similarity, we adopt a more direct proof technique for the GP model with isotropic Mat\'ern covariance function, instead of checking the condition on Hellinger distance in \citet{BicKle12} for uniform tests.
+There are several additional challenges.
+First, the likelihood function in our GP model cannot be written in an independent product form.
+The design of the sampling points $\Scal_n$ is arbitrary, making $R_{\alpha}^{-1}$ and $|R_{\alpha}|$ completely intractable.
+This determines that the LAN condition in our model is fundamentally different from that for independent or weakly dependent data considered in \citet{BicKle12}.
+We instead use the tools of RKHS theory and spectral analysis to establish the LAN condition for $\theta$.
+We integrate out $\theta$ for each given $\alpha$ and obtain the profile posterior distribution of $\alpha$ as in \eqref{profile:post1}.
+Second, our LAN condition holds uniformly over all $\alpha\in[\underline\alpha_n, \overline\alpha_n]$, but we still need to handle those $\alpha$ outside $[\underline\alpha_n, \overline\alpha_n]$.
+We derive sufficient tail conditions on $\pi(\alpha)$ such that the posterior probability outside $[\underline\alpha_n, \overline\alpha_n]$ vanishes as $n\to\infty$.
+This involves detailed analysis on the properties of the profile posterior distribution in \eqref{profile:post1}; see Section S2 of the Supplementary Material.

-As a consequence of fixed-domain asymptotics, the limiting posterior distributions of $(\theta,\alpha)$ in our Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1} are not the standard multivariate normal distribution as in the classical parametric BvM theorems.
-We note that under the different regime of increasing-domain asymptotics, \citet{ShaRup12} has shown that for the tapered covariance functions, a standard BvM theorem for $(\sigma^2,\alpha)$ holds with $n^{-1/2}$ convergence towards a nonsingular bivariate normal distribution.
-The contrast of our result to theirs is caused by the fundamental difference between the two asymptotics regimes.
-It has been shown in several examples in \citet{ZhaZim05} that the Fisher information for $(\sigma^2,\alpha)$ increases linearly with the sample size $n$ under increasing-domain asymptotics, but remains fixed under fixed-domain asymptotics, thus causing the lack of consistent estimator for $(\sigma^2,\alpha)$ under fixed-domain asymptotics.
-Our BvM results show that this phenomenon also translates to the asymptotic behavior of the Bayesian posterior distribution for $\alpha$.